imdoroshenko/graphql-wrapper/README.md

 # GraphQL middleware
 -------
-This is a small library that makes it possible to apply middleware for your resolvers by using specific rules.
+This is a small library that makes it possible to apply middleware for your resolvers using specific rules.
 It can be used for logging, collecting metrics, to cache, to modify the parameters or response, for authorization and access control.

-It's build to be used with express-graphql but it can be used with any other library or stand-alone.
+It's built to be used with express-graphql but it can also be used with any other library, as well as stand-alone.

 ## Installation